Chadnaut/Attract-Mode-Plus-Squirrel/README.md

 - Linting - Inline error highlighting and Problems panel listings.
 - Code formatting - Prettier based formatting with bracket and spacing options.
 - DocBlocks - Integrated documentation displayed in IntelliSense popups.
+- Workspace - Load settings from a `.attractrc.json` file in your workspace path.

 ## Completions